Whether you’re an owner, self-employed, sub-contractor or employed, customer complaints are part and parcel of business

 Ignoring the comment might seem like less hassle, but the longer it’s visible, the more people will see it and potentially avoid your business.

 Start by replying to the comment quickly.
 The customer may be surprised when you do, but it’ll show that you care and have understood the situation.
-Acknowledge the issues mentioned by the customer and show sympathy for their negative experience.
+Next, acknowledge the issues mentioned by the customer and show sympathy for their negative experience.

 Apologise for what’s happened and offer to fix the issue.
 Thank the customer for bringing the issue to your attention and taking the time to provide feedback.

 Reassure them that you’ll do what you can to resolve the issue and avoid repeats in the future.
 Offer to contact them via phone or message to discuss the matter in more detail.

 When writing your reply, avoid using your business name or location.
 In doing so, the negative comment is less likely to be picked up by search engines and related to your business.

-Don’t get involved in a back and forth conversation on the post, as will only bring more attention to the bad review/post.
+Don’t get involved in a back and forth conversation on the post, as it will only bring more attention to the bad review/post.

 Customer Complaints: How To Deal With Them Effectively